 We know she lied about Benghazi.

-We know because she was emailing her own daughter in the Libyan president and the Egyptian prime minister, oh, this is a terror attack.
+We know because she was emailing her own daughter in the Libyan president and the Egyptian prime minister, oh, this is a terror attack, while simultaneously telling you, the American people, oh, this was related to a YouTube video.

-He lied about the YouTube video according to the Wall Street Journal back in April of that year.
+He lied about the YouTube video, according to the Wall Street Journal, back in April of that year.

-And Ben Rhodes, we now know, also bragged and about how he manipulated and propagandized the media to sell an Iranian deal they knew they wouldn't sell if they told you the truth about it.
+And Ben Rhodes, we now know, also bragged about how he manipulated and propagandized the media to sell an Iranian deal they knew they wouldn't sell if they told you the truth about it.

-Where's Hillary going to come down on this bill that was passed by the Senate yesterday unanimously that the Saudis apparently are up to their eyeballs in supporting the 9-11 terrorists that would allow the families of those murdered that day in that vicious terror attack to sue Saudi Arabia?
+That the Saudis apparently are up to their eyeballs in supporting the 9-11 terrorists that would allow the families of those murdered that day in the vicious terror attack to sue Saudi Arabia.

 Great.